Omega Constellation vs Rolex Datejust: What You Need to Know in 2026

 • Bracelet: Often paired with Omega beads-of-rice style bracelets in period builds

-The Constellation ref.
-168.005 is loved for its sharp dog-leg lugs, which give the watch a sculpted, architectural case without turning it into a sports watch.
-It’s iconic because the silhouette becomes instantly recognizable once you’ve seen a few good examples, especially in untouched cases with crisp facets.
+The Ref.
+168.005 is loved for its sharp dog-leg lugs, which give the watch a sculpted case without turning it into a sports watch.
+It’s iconic because the silhouette becomes instantly recognizable once you’ve seen a few good examples, especially in unpolished cases with crisp facets.

 Key specs